 This year JURE attracted over 200 junior researchers and EARLI around 2300 teachers and researchers, also outside Europe.
-At JURE I had the opportunity to present a paper (now available at ResearchGate and LinkedIn) regarding my research topic, Measuring Personal Epistemology in the Digital Age.
+At JURE I had the opportunity to present a paper (now available at ResearchGate (External link) and LinkedIn (External link)) regarding my research topic, Measuring Personal Epistemology in the Digital Age.

 EARLI provided a huge palette of paper presentations, symposia, round table sessions and keynotes, running in almost 30 parallel sessions over five days.
 Here a few small excerpts and reflections.